 Are There Post-Credits Scenes?

 No, there are no post-credits scenes in Touch of Evil.
-The practice was not common in Hollywood filmmaking during the 1950s.
-The film concludes after the final shot and Tanya’s memorable last line.
+The film concludes after the final shot and the credits roll, which was standard for films of this era.

 Type of Movie